ClayStack/claystack-docs/docs/faq/claymatic.md

 Yes.
 You can stake your MATIC both on Ethereum network and on Polygon mainnet network.

 ### What is the APR when I stake MATIC?
 For MATIC, the APR varies depending on the total staked MATIC vs the total supply and the number of checkpoints a validator validates.
-A user can expect an APY of 7-10% after all fees.
+You can can expect an APY of 7-9% after all fees.

 ### What are the rewards of staking MATIC?
 Polygon has allocated 12% of its total supply of 10 billion tokens to fund the staking rewards.
 These rewards are to be distributed over 5 years across participating validating nodes and delegators.